Peristatic pumps: Technical Overview

-This article aims to describe the main technical features of peristaltic pumps, explain how they work, the advantages and disadvantages of this technology and where they are most commonly used.
-Finally, we will make a brief mention of the Fluid-o-Tech peristaltic pumps.
+This guide aims to describe the main technical features of peristaltic pumps, explain how they work, the advantages and disadvantages of this technology, and where they are most commonly used.
+Finally, we will make a brief mention of Fluid-o-Tech peristaltic pumps.

 The following are the specific points we will cover:

 A peristaltic pump is part of the world of positive-displacement pumps, i.e. all those types of pumps that exploit the volume variation in a pump chamber to move and pressurize a fluid.
 In positive-displacement pumps, the flow rate is always directly proportional to the speed.

 The structure of the pump is free from valves, seals, and glands, thus offering an improved design and easier maintenance.
 They are suitable for different flow ranges and liquid types.